zeebe-io/zeebe-chaos/chaos-days/blog/2024-01-19-Job-Activation-Latency/index.md

 | Disk type | [pd-ssd](https://cloud.google.com/compute/docs/disks#disk-types) |
 | Disk size | 32Gi |

-> Disk type, size, and vCPU count in GCP is used to determin your maximum IOPS.
+> Disk type, size, and vCPU count in GCP is used to determine your maximum IOPS.

 ##### Gateways